Scope and Rates

 Pursuant to article 37 VATL, the exchange rate applicable should be the last exchange rate as admitted by the Luxembourg Central Bank or other accredited banks based on the rates set out by the European Central Bank at the time the VAT is due.

 Yes.
-Businesses established in other EU Member State can make a claim under Directive 2008/9/EEC of 12 February 2008.
-Non-EU business should recover the VAT under the 13th Directive.
+Businesses established in other EU Member State can make a claim under Directive 2008/9/EEC of 12 February 2008 (8th Directive).
+Non-EU business should recover the VAT under Directive 86/560/EEC (13th Directive).

-Under both of these provisions there are strict time limits and minimum thresholds for making claims.
-Under the Directive 2008/9/EEC , the claim period must not be longer than one calendar year but must cover at least three months, unless it relates to the end of a calendar year.
+Under both of these provisions, there are strict time limits and minimum thresholds for making claims.
+Under the 8th Directive, the claim period must not be longer than one calendar year but must cover at least three months, unless it relates to the end of a calendar year.
 Claims for less than a full year but more than 3 months must be for at least EUR 400.
 Annual claims or claims in respect of the last part of the year must be for at least EUR 50.
 Under the 13th Directive, the claim period must cover the calendar year and must be for at least EUR 250.

-Please note that 13th Directive reclaim should be filed in Luxembourg when Luxembourg VAT has been incurred by the requester.
-Reclaims based on Directive 2008/9/EEC should be filed in the country where the requester is established (i.e. Luxembourg) for all non-Luxembourg VAT incurred.
+Please note that a 13th Directive reclaim of Luxembourg VAT should be filed in Luxembourg (i.e. irrespective of the non-EU country in which claimant is established).
+Reclaims of Luxembourg VAT based on the 8th Directive should be filed in the country where the claimant is established.

 This request has to be made electronically through Luxembourg VAT authority’s web portal.

-The deadline to submit the claims is 30 June of the following year for 13th Directive claims whereas it is 30 September for claims based on Directive 2008/9/EEC.
+The deadline to submit the claims is 30 June of the following year for 13th Directive claims whereas it is 30 September for claims based on the 8th Directive.

 Yes.
 There are certain items that businesses cannot recover VAT on.
 For example: